@tokenring-ai/tasks

 Integration

-The plugin integrates seamlessly with the TokenRing ecosystem:
+The package integrates seamlessly with the TokenRing ecosystem:

 Plugin System